krobelus/git-branchstack/README.md

 If there is a merge conflict when trying to apply a commit, you will be shown potentially missing dependencies.
 You can either add the missing dependencies, or resolve the conflict.
-The conflict resolution will be remembered if you enable `git rerere` support in `git revise` (use `git config rerere.enabled true; git config rerere.autoUpdate true`).
+You can tell Git to remember your conflict resolution by enabling `git rerere` (use `git config rerere.enabled true; git config rerere.autoUpdate true`).

 Instead of the default topic tag delimiters (`[` and `]`), you can set Git configuration values `branchless.subjectPrefixPrefix` and `branchless.subjectPrefixSuffix`, respectively.

-## Integrating commits from other branches
+## Integrating Commits from Other Branches

 You can use [git-branchless-pick](./git-branchless-pick) to integrate other commit ranges into your branch: